-In the exercise of our ministerial duty, we are pleased to submit the Annual Report of the Office of the Comptroller of Puerto Rico, hereinafter referred to as the OCPR, for the fiscal year ended June 30, 2022.
+In the exercise of our ministerial duty, we are pleased to submit the Annual Report of the Office of the Comptroller of Puerto Rico, hereinafter referred to as the OCPR, for the fiscal year ended June 30, 2023.
 The OCPR is responsible for the accuracy, completeness, and fairness of the information and disclosures included in this document.
 All disclosures necessary for a reasonable understanding of the financial activities have been included.
 To the best of our knowledge, the information presented herein is accurate.

-Our independent auditor has issued an unmodified ("clean") opinion on the OCPR financial statements for the fiscal year ended June 30, 2022.
+Our independent auditor has issued an unmodified ("clean") opinion on the OCPR financial statements for the fiscal year ended June 30, 2023.
 The independent auditors' report is located at the front of the financial section of this report.
-This report was not issued until November 28, 2023.